hytechclub/web-101/Week10/PresidentsFollowAlong.md

 1. Within the `<ul></ul>`, add `li` elements for the following people:
     - Lyndon B. Johnson: Vice President
     - Dean Rusk: Secretary of State
-    - C. Douglas Dillon: Scretary of Treasury
+    - C. Douglas Dillon: Secretary of Treasury
     - Robert McNamara: Secretary of Defense
     - Robert F. Kennedy: Attorney General
     - J. Edward Day: Postmaster General

 ### Header Hover
-1. In the CSS file, create a new ruleset to selet the "jfk-header" element in its hover state
+1. In the CSS file, create a new ruleset to select the "jfk-header" element in its hover state
 1. Within the ruleset, create a new declaration that adds a shadow to the text
     - property: `text-shadow`
     - value: `-2px 2px 10px lightgoldenrodyellow`